 • Product Placement: This is when a creator features a specific product in their video, either as props or as part of the storyline.
 Brands will often send products to creators to be featured in their videos in hopes that viewers will see the product and be interested in purchasing it.

-• Affiliate Marketing: This is a type of advertising where TikTok creators can earn a commission on sales generated from their videos.
-Creators will promote a product or service in their videos and include a unique link for viewers if they're interested in buying the product.
+• Affiliate Marketing: An Affiliate Program is a type of advertising where TikTok creators can earn a commission on sales generated from their videos.
+Creators will promote a product or service in their videos and include a unique product link and affiliate link for viewers if they're interested in buying the product.
 If a sale is made, the creator will earn a commission on the sale.

 • Fan Donations: Fans can donate money to their favorite creators through platforms like PayPal or Patreon.
 These donations are usually made in small amounts but can add up over time if the creator has a large number of fans.